Range & Target Activities

 These monthly events are a fun and popular way that youth and units can build skill throughout the year and work towards Merit Badge requirements.
 Choose from Basic Rife or Basic Shotgun Training dates below:

-To participate in these courses youth must be the age of 14 or older and have signed parent permission
+To participate in these courses, youth must have signed parent permission.

 Times: 8:00 am to 6:00 pm